 "The police may search an automobile and the containers within it where they have probable cause to believe contraband or evidence is contained."
 California v.
 Acevedo, 500 U.S. 565, 580 (1991).
 This includes containers belonging to passengers.
 Wyoming v.
 Houghton, 526 U.S. 295 (1999).
 This automobile exception includes motor homes in a "place not regularly used for residential purposes—temporary or otherwise."

-Police may seize a cell phone, but viewing the data without a search warrant or exigent circumstances is probably unlawful.
+Police may seize a cell phone, but a search warrant or exigent circumstances is required before viewing the data.
 See Riley v.
 California, 134 S.Ct.
 2473 (2014).

 It likely does not matter if the driver stops the car within the curtilage of the defendant's home if the police are in hot pursuit.
 See the discussion of Scher v.
 United States, 305 U.S. 251 (1938), in Collins v.
 Virginia, 584 U.S. ___ (2018).

 The evidence was seized in violation of the Fourth Amendment.
-However, the evidence will only be suppressed if the search and seizure has infringed an interest of the defendant which the Fourth Amendment was designed to protect.
+However, the evidence will only be suppressed if police infringe an interest of the defendant which the Fourth Amendment was designed to protect.
 This is referred to as a "reasonable expectation of privacy," or less accurately, "standing."

 Passengers are seized in traffic stops, and thus may contest the legality of the stop (and the fruits thereof).
 See Brendlin v.
 California, 551 U.S. 249, 258 (2007).
 If the stop is lawful, passengers may not contest a seizure of incriminating evidence taken from the vehicle unless they claim to own the vehicle or the evidence.
 Rakas v.
 Illinois, 439 U.S. 128, 139-40 (1978).